 Seattle World School has open enrollment and accepts non-English-speaking students throughout the academic year.
-Each year between 500 and 600 children attend the school, with close to 400 students as of Spring 2017.
+Each year as many as 500 youth attend the school, with close to 300 students as of Spring 2019.
 These young people come from all over the world, particularly from centers of conflict in developing countries.
-At any given time between 35 and 40 different languages and dialects are spoken at the Seattle World School.
+A multitude of languages and dialects are spoken at the Seattle World School.

 Currently, Spanish speaking students from Central America, Mexico, and South America form the largest language group, at 32%, followed by Vietnamese students (23%).
-The proportion of students from Asia and Africa changes regularly, with new arrivals daily.
+The proportion of students from each global area changes regularly, with new arrivals daily.
 During the nearly forty years the school has been serving Seattle, there have been continual dramatic shifts in the population served, corresponding to world events, and changes in policies on refugees and immigration.